BioCanRx v2.0: Setting the Stage for Network Renewal

 Opportunity Description and Submission Guidelines

 The Biotherapeutics for Cancer Treatment Network (BioCanRx) is a not-for-profit organization with a mission to improve outcomes for cancer patients by accelerating the development of cost-effective and curative biotherapies.
 In 2015, BioCanRx was awarded a 5-year funding award of $25 million from the federal government’s Networks of Centres of Excellence (NCE) Program, with additional contributions coming from partners in all sectors of the economy.
 Since the launch of the BioCanRx Network, a total of 44 projects and 5 core facilities have been funded.
 This portfolio of projects can be found here, containing staged investments in therapeutic development projects, and enabling studies and methodologies for their optimization and delivery.
-BioCanRx aims to accelerate the translation to clinic of emerging biological immunotherapies for the treatment of cancer: to date this portfolio includes investments in Oncolytic Viruses & Vaccines, Cell Therapy platforms (including Tumour-Infiltrating Lymphocytes, Engineered immune cells with CARs and TCRs), and Antibodies and Antibody-like molecules (including therapeutic antibodies, BiTEs).
+BioCanRx aims to accelerate the translation of emerging biological immunotherapies for the treatment of cancer to the clinic.
+To date this portfolio has included investments in Oncolytic Viruses & Vaccines, Cell Therapy platforms (including Tumour-Infiltrating Lymphocytes, Engineered immune cells with CARs and TCRs), and Antibodies and Antibody-like molecules (including therapeutic antibodies, BiTEs).

-This call for EOIs is open to all investigators located at Canadian institutions eligible to receive peer-reviewed funding from any of the three federal research-granting councils (CIHR, SSHRC, NSERC).
-If you have questions regarding your eligibility, or that of your institution, please contact Jennifer Quizi.
+This call for LOIs is open to all investigators located at Canadian institutions eligible to receive peer-reviewed funding from any of the three, federal research-granting councils (CIHR, SSHRC, NSERC).
+If you have questions regarding your eligibility, or that of your institution, please contact, Jennifer Quizi, Director, Scientific Affairs.

-THIS EOI WILL BE USED BY BIOCANRX TO:
+THIS LOI WILL BE USED BY BIOCANRX TO:

-- July 31, 2018: Expressions of Interest will be received at BioCanRx and reviewed by BioCanRx Management and the Research Program Executive team.
+- May 1, 2019: Letters of Intent will be received at BioCanRx and reviewed by BioCanRx Research Committee.

-- Summer 2019: Full applications will be due at BioCanRx.
+- February 2020: Full applications will be due at BioCanRx.

 CYCLE II AREAS OF PRIORITY FOCUS

-As a result of extensive consultation undertaken by BioCanRx with the Board of Directors, Research Management Committee, the Cancer Stakeholder Alliance, and representatives from our community of Network Researchers, the overarching goal of the Cycle II research program will focus on extending immunotherapy successes in the clinic beyond initial responders.
-To address this challenge while making use of technologies in the BioCanRx pipeline or by soliciting new complimentary technology, BioCanRx will invest in projects aimed to:
+As a result of extensive consultation undertaken by BioCanRx with the Board of Directors, Research Management Committee, the Cancer Stakeholder Alliance, and representatives from our community of Network Researchers, the overarching vision of the Cycle II research program will focus on extending immunotherapy successes in the clinic beyond initial responders.
+To address this challenge, while making use of technologies in the BioCanRx pipeline or by soliciting new complimentary technology, BioCanRx will invest in projects aimed at understanding patient and/or tumour type limitation(s) and proposing improved novel therapies, trials, or combination approaches to overcome the identified limitation(s).
+This will be accomplished by:

-- Optimized solid tumour targets for cell therapy targeting;
+- Identifying solid tumour targets for adoptive cell therapy

 - Identifying or validating mechanisms of resistance of tumours to immunotherapy in the clinical setting (cellular, immunological, genomic, biomarkers, pathway obstacles, microenvironment)